-A global database network (GDN) consists of multiple PolarDB clusters that are deployed in multiple regions within a country.
+A global database network (GDN) consists of multiple PolarDB clusters that are deployed in multiple regions.
 Data is replicated across all clusters in each GDN.
 This allows applications that are deployed across different regions to access a database that is local to their region, which provides reliable access with low latency.
 This topic describes how to create and release a GDN.

 Prerequisites